-Curt Smith writes a regular column for GateHouse Media Newspapers, distributed to about 80 papers around the country.
-In Smith's home, the Rochester, New York, area, his column is read in GateHouse's Messenger-Post papers.
+Since 2002, Curt Smith has written a regular column for GateHouse Media Newspapers, distributed to about 80 papers around the country, including the Messenger-Post chain in Rochester, New York, Smith’s home.
 Subjects include politics, sports, education, culture, and the economy: one week, 9/11's legacy; another, raising children; another, blue v. red States.
-He often swims against the tide, disdaining both political parties, defending what he terms America's "good, quiet, decent people" -- the great middle class.
+Smith often swims against the tide, scoring each major political party, defending America's "good, quiet, decent people" -- the great middle class.

-Based in the Empire State, Smith has pioneered many stories.
-Even before Eliot Spitzer's Client 9 sexcapade, Smith was the first New York columnist to demand that Spitzer resign as Governor.
-Numerous politicians attribute New York State Senator Mike Alesi's 2012 decision not to seek re-election to Smith's column, "Alesi Gets What He Deserves" -- public fury at his betrayal on gay marriage.
+Even before Eliot Spitzer's Client 9 sexcapade, Smith was the first New York columnist to suggest that Spitzer resign as Governor of the Empire State.
+A number of observers attribute New York State Senator Jim Alesi's 2011 re-election defeat to Smith's column, "Alesi Gets What He Deserves" -- public fury at his betrayal on gay marriage.